Install

 Additionally, the only rigorous study contradicts vendor productivity claims, showing 19% slower task completion with AI assistance.
 This performance gap compounds the compliance problem: teams cannot justify security exceptions for tools that demonstrably reduce productivity.

-Methodology & What Matters Most
+Methodology and What Matters Most

 This evaluation prioritizes enterprise-grade criteria that matter for production development teams: verified security certifications (SOC 2, ISO 27001), context management at scale, model flexibility, and independently measured performance data.
 Analysis filters out marketing claims and vendor testimonials to focus on authoritative documentation, independent research, and real developer experiences from GitHub, Reddit, and technical forums.